USS Tullibee (SSN-597): Construction

 Tullibee was the result of Project Nobska, a study ordered in 1956 by Admiral Arleigh Burke, then Chief of Naval Operations, from the Committee on Undersea Warfare of the National Academy of Sciences.
 That report emphasized the need for deeper-diving, ultraquiet submarine designs using long-range sonar to accomplish the anti-submarine (ASW) 'hunter-killer' mission.
 Tullibee incorporated three design innovations inspired by Project Nobska.
 First, it incorporated the first bow-mounted spherical sonar array.
 This required the second innovation: angled torpedo tubes amidships.
 Thirdly, Tullibee was propelled by a very quiet turbo-electric transmission powered by a S2C reactor and producing 2,500 shp (~1,900 kW).

 The contract to build Tullibee was awarded to the Electric Boat Division of the General Dynamics Corporation on 15 November 1957.
 Her keel was laid down in Groton, Connecticut, on 26 May 1958.
 She was launched on 27 April 1960, sponsored by Mrs. John F. Davidson, the widow of Commander Charles F. Brindupke, CO of when it was lost on 26 March 1944, and commissioned on 9 November 1960, with Commander Richard E. Jortberg in command.

 While Tullibee was very successful from a technology perspective, she was not repeated on cost-effective grounds.
 Tullibees unexpected high cost of construction coupled with her intentionally inferior overall performance compared with the contemporary Thresher attack submarine convinced the Navy to abandon the specialized hunter-killer submarine concept and assign the hunter-killer role to the attack submarines.
 The Navy then attempted to scale up the Tullibee engineering plant to make it suitable for a full-sized attack submarine, but the result - the Glenard P. Lipscomb - was also judged to be not completely successful and was not repeated.

 Operational history

 1961–1968

-Following her shakedown in January 1961, Tullibee engaged in sonar evaluations and nuclear submarine tactical exercises with Submarine Developmental Group 2, operating out of Naval Submarine Base New London, Connecticut, into 1963.
+Following her shakedown in January 1961, Tullibee engaged in sonar evaluations and nuclear submarine tactical exercises with Submarine Development Group 2, operating out of Naval Submarine Base New London, Connecticut, into 1963.
 During this period, the ship visited Bermuda on several occasions, as well as San Juan, Puerto Rico.

 In July 1964, Tullibee participated in fleet exercises in anti-submarine warfare (ASW) tactics with NATO units.
 The submarine resumed developmental work in 1965 and operated in this capacity into the autumn of that year.
 On 28 October her home port was temporarily changed to Portsmouth, New Hampshire, when the ship entered the Portsmouth Naval Shipyard in Kittery, Maine, for an extensive overhaul.
 She remained in drydock for 754 days (2 years and 24 days), emerging on 2 January 1968.